Our 1950s Typewriters are fully working classic mid-century modern typewriters from an iconic time in history.

 More about 1950’s Typewriters

 Typewriters from the fifties exhibit classic designs with more of a Scandinavian influence and space and atomic age-inspired shapes, also known as Mid-Century Modern.
-The vibrancy and elegant simplicity of the 1950’s aesthetic are what makes it so attractive, even 65 years later.
+The vibrancy and elegant simplicity of the 1950’s aesthetic are what makes these fabulous typewriters so attractive, even 65 years later.

 Famous Writers, Books and their typewriters from the 1950s